New Volkswagen ID.4 trim levels join range

 - 77kWh battery and 201bhp electric motor

 Piano Black and silver trim adds to its design, while the seats are upholstered in an eco-friendly mix of artificial leather and ArtVelours made from 20% recycled plastic bottles.
-The front seats will also offer a massaging function and pneumatic lumbar support.

 The ID.4 is a little longer than the Volkswagen Tiguan but there’ll be as much space as a larger SUV because there’s no engine.
 This is in keeping with the Golf-sized ID.3, which has a similar amount of space to the bigger Volkswagen Passat.

 It’s also been confirmed that the ID.4 boasts 543 litres of boot space behind the rear seats; not far behind the 615 litres offered by the Tiguan when its sliding rear seats are pushed forwards.
 Flipping the rear seats down frees up 1,575 litres of space.
 Fitted with the optional towing bracket, the ID.4 can tow up to 1,000kg.

 A single, rear-mounted electric motor produces 201bhp, giving the ID.4 a 0-62mph time of 8.2 seconds and a top speed of 99mph.
 According to Volkswagen, the ID.4 is capable of 323 miles on its 77kWh battery, depending on exact spec, and can regain up to 199 miles of range from a 125kW rapid charger in just 30 minutes.
 A 7.2kW home charger, meanwhile, takes around 11 hours to give the car a full charge.